How I Write SMART Goals and Make Them a Reality [+ Free SMART Goal Templates]

 Goal setting is often associated with striving toward our highest aspirations, and reaching those aspirations can seem daunting.
 Specificity helps us determine the path between where we are and where we want to be.

-When a goal isn't specific, there is no way to tell whether your actions will help you achieve that goal or not.
-If your specific fitness goal is to increase the number of push-ups you can do, then following a running plan will not be very helpful in getting you to your true goal.
+When a goal is vague, it is impossible to tell whether your actions will help you achieve it.
+If your fitness goal is to increase the number of push-ups you can do, following a running plan will not help you achieve your true goal.

-A specific goal makes your next steps clearer or, at the very least, narrows down the next steps you are going to take.
+A specific goal makes your next steps clearer or, at the very least, narrows down the next steps you’ll need to take.

 2. Measurable